cypress-io/circleci-orb/docs/examples.md

 ## custom-directory

-Runs all commands in a custom directory, this is useful when using a monorepo where the `package.json` file isn't at the root of the repository (eg. in the `frontend/` subfolder).
+Runs all commands in a custom directory, this is useful when using a monorepo where the `package.json` file isn't at the root of the repository (eg. in the `frontend/subfolder`).

 ```yaml
 version: 2.1